 Housing Discrimination in Pennsylvania

-Protected groups.
-The Fair Housing Act prohibits discrimination in housing based on race, color, national origin, religion, sex, familial status, or disability.
+Protected Groups: The Fair Housing Act prohibits discrimination in housing based on race, color, national origin, religion, sex, familial status, or disability.
 These rules do not apply to owner-occupied homes or homes operated by religious organizations.
-Pennsylvania has state-level protected that prohibits discrimination based on age or pregnancy status.
+Pennsylvania has state-level protection that prohibits discrimination based on age or pregnancy status.

 Victims of housing discrimination can file a complaint on the Commission’s website.
-However, there are very few details about the discrimination investigation process or applicable penalties.
+However, there are no specific details about the discrimination investigation process or applicable penalties.
+In general, landlord retaliation isn’t illegal in Pennsylvania outside of the specific regulations relating to housing discrimination.

 Additional Landlord Tenant Regulations in Pennsylvania